frenck/action-home-assistant/README.md

 If the `.HA_VERSION` file is found, the version in that file is used.
-If the `.HA_VERSION` file is not found; the Action will use the latest stable version of Home Assistant to test your configuration with.
+If the `.HA_VERSION` file is not found; the Action will use the latest stable version of Home Assistant to test your configuration.

 However, you can specify/override any version you like to check against, for example, check with Home Assistant Core `2021.1.0`: